-Management Objectives Management Strategies Actions Performance Evaluation (how they will be assessed) the Town from the whole of the community focusing on the contribution of women and minority groups. xxix.
-Manage the Camping area in accordance with the approval under Section 68 of the LGA. in relation to purposes for which a lease, licence or other estate may be granted in respect of the land.
-Build on relationships with existing and new users of the various facilities in order to draw more people to the area categorised General Community Use both as casual and paying users. xxx.
+Management Objectives Management Strategies Actions Performance Evaluation (how they will be assessed) in relation to Build on the Town from the whole of the community focusing on the contribution of women and minority groups. xxix.
+Manage the Camping area in accordance with the approval under Section 68 of the LGA. xxx.
+Establish appropriate tenure arrangements for existing and new users, at MidCoast Council Terms purposes for which a lease, licence or other estate may be granted in respect of the land. relationships with existing and new users of the various facilities in order to draw more people to the area categorised General Community Use both as casual and paying users. xxx.
 Establish appropriate tenure arrangements for existing and new users, at recommended/appropriate rent and hire fees. xxxi.
-Continue to effectively administer Council's policy of park occupation (MidCoast Council Terms &amp; Conditions for use of Recreational Spaces Procedure 2016) with users of the Reserve's General Community Use areas. xxxii.
+Continue to effectively administer Council's policy of park occupation (MidCoast Council Terms & Conditions for use of Recreational Spaces Procedure 2016) with users of the Reserve's General Community Use areas. xxxii.
 Implement additional infrastructure (eg., power, amenities) to allow camping/caravan area to operate to capacity. xxxiii.
 Encourage a positive relationship with the BSMC and Primary Users and the establishment of clear communications and expectations. xxxiv.
 Continue to monitor the condition of structures on the Reserve and ensure effective maintenance procedures are in place through tenure conditions and Section 355 committee (BSMC) maintenance responsibilities. xxxv.
-Continue to implement Council's Community Markets Policy. xxxvi.
+Continue to implement Council's Community Markets Policy. xxxvii.
 Explore opportunities to utilise the Reserve's proximity to the Myall river launching infrastructure to encourage water sports to the area.
-MidCoast Council Terms and Conditions policy effective.
-All tenures operating satisfactorily.
+MidCoast Council Terms and Conditions policy